hektG/hektg/README.md

 ## Hi there 👋
+Hello my name is Hector I'm a current EE undergrad researcher at CSULA doing soft robotics mainly pneumatic stuff hopefully y'all will see some work on my profile soon!😄
 <!--
 **hektG/hektg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.